jalien Command Reference#

 -c : print the number of matching files

--x <target LFN> : create the indicated XML collection with the results of the find operation
+-x <target LFN> : create the indicated XML collection with the results of the find operation.
+Use '-' for screen output of the XML content.

 -d : return also the directories